Principled Interpolation in Normalizing Flows: More Interpolation Paths on CelebA

 Figure~\ref{fig:interpol2} depicts two additional interpolation paths of images taken from CelebA.
 Analogously to Figure~\ref{fig:interpol1}, the top row shows a linear interpolation and the bottom row an interpolation with norm correction as introduced in Equation~\eqref{eq-heuristic}.
 While this correction guarantees that the norms of interpolants stay within the observed range of data, we note that this is a rather ad-hoc way to perform the interpolation as we will point out in the remainder.

-The leftmost and rightmost faces in Figure ~\ref{fig:interpol2} are real data while the remaining ones are interpolants.
+The leftmost and rightmost faces in Figure~\ref{fig:interpol2} are real data while the remaining ones are interpolants.
 The mean face shown on the right hand side is clearly visible in the central interpolants; e.g., the glasses disappear in the top row around the center and then reappear while the lips in the third row become more prominent towards the center.
 We credit both to the properties of the mean face.
-In contrast, the norm-corrected interpolation does not suffer from such distortions and has many desirable properties, but also a major limitation.
+In contrast, the norm-corrected interpolation does not suffer from distortions by the mean face and has many desirable properties, but also a major limitation.
 The first and last interpolants are very close to the end points, which are real data.
+Figure~\ref{fig:interpolation_nclerp} depicts the same phenomenon for CIFAR10.